 Most clients who contact our firm about removing online news articles want to know if they can sue the news outlet who published the story.
 In the vast majority of cases, the answer is no.

-News media outlets are difficult to sue because they have many legal protections.
+It is difficult to sue the media because they have many legal protections.
 News outlets generally have the following defenses and privileges at their disposal:

 - The Substantial Truth Doctrine;